backand/angular-yeoman-todos/README.md

     }
   ]
   ```
 ## App Configuration
 2. In the app that you just created, please perform the following configuration
-  1.Security & Auth
+  1. **Security & Auth**
   Go to the Security & Auth --> Configuration page
     1. **Enable Anonymous Access**
     In the Anonymous Access (first section on the page) swith to enable.